Roman Catholic Diocese of Harrisburg: 1990 to present

 In 1989, Monsignor Nicholas C. Dattilo of Pittsburgh was appointed the eighth bishop of Harrisburg by John Paul II.
 As bishop, Dattilo reorganized parishes and missions, because of populations shifts within the fifteen counties of the diocese.
 The number of parishes was reduced from 120 to 89, resulting in 23 appeals by parishioners to the Vatican and years of protests.
 In 1998, Dattilo established the Ecclesial Lay Ministry Program, a three-year formation program to prepare trained lay leaders.
 Following the closure of Villa Vianney, he approved construction for a new residence for retired priests in 1999.
 He also finalized plans for a diocesan conference center, with the groundbreaking in October 1999.
 Dattilo died in 2004.

-Dattilo was replaced by Reverend Kevin C. Rhoades of Harrisburg in 2004, appointed by John Paul II.
+Dattilo was succeeded by Kevin C. Rhoades of Harrisburg in 2004.
 Rhoades served in Harrisburg until 2009, when he was named bishop of the Diocese of Fort Wayne-South Bend.
 To replace Rhoades, Pope Benedict XVI named Auxiliary Bishop Joseph P. McFadden of Philadelphia as the next bishop of Harrisburg.
 McFadden died three years later.

 In 2014, Bishop Ronald William Gainer of the Diocese of Lexington was installed as the 11th bishop of Harrisburg.
 In 2014, Gainer introduced a new policy prohibiting girls at Catholic schools from participating in any wrestling, football, and rugby matches.
 It also required male wrestlers from Catholic schools to forfeit matches against female opponents on other teams.
 According to the diocese, the ban applied to sports "... that involve substantial and potentially immodest physical contact."
 In 2016, a public school, J. P. McCaskey High School in Lancaster, exploited the wrestling policy to win a dual wrestling match against Delone Catholic High School of McSherrystown.

 In 2020, the diocese filed for bankruptcy in light of the sex abuse lawsuits.
 In its bankruptcy filing, the diocese stated that it was struggling financially and had only $1 to $10 million in assets and $50 million in liabilities.

 In 2023, Pope Francis appointed Auxiliary Bishop Timothy C. Senior of Philadelphia as the 12th bishop of Harrisburg, where he succeeded Gainer, who had reached the mandatory retirement age of 75.